vassar-cmpu-331/parser/README.md

 1. Use your own Lexical analyzer (recommended for maximum points).
 See below for instuctions on configuring Maven to be able to find you lexical analyzer.
-1. Use the model solution which is deployed to Maven.
+1. Use the model solution that is deployed to Maven.
 By default the project is configured to use the model solution for assignment one so nothing needs to be done if you want to use this option.